-It is truly a full body movement, working so many more muscle groups in unison than most other exercises that you’ll see guys doing.
+It is truly a full body movement, working so many more muscle groups in unison than most other exercises that you’ll see people doing.

 However, the deadlift is also known in many gym circles to be a savage lower back destroyer!

-And for this reason, many guys will never even attempt doing it at all.
+And for this reason, many people will never even attempt doing it at all.

 I don’t want to destroy my lower back, they’ll say – and, really, you can’t exactly blame them…

-You don’t have to look very far to find a guy that has messed up his lower back deadlifting.
+You don’t have to look very far to find someone that has messed up their lower back deadlifting.

-In fact, I was one of these guys for more years than I’d like to admit…
+In fact, I fell into this camp more years than I’d like to admit…

 Let me tell you about it.